AdobeDocs/testing.fr-FR/help/testing/audience-lab-faq.md

 **Can the same conversion trait be associated with multiple test groups?**

 Yes, this is allowed.
-Think of a case of one test using a male segment associated to conversion X and one test using a female segment associated to conversion X. It doesn't matter that both tests are driving conversions since they are testing two different audiences.
+Think of a case of one test using a male segment associated to conversion X and one test using a female segment associated to conversion X. It doesn&#39;t matter that both tests are driving conversions since they are testing two different audiences.

-**Let's say a test group is using an authenticated profile for the test segment split.
+**Let&#39;s say a test group is using an authenticated profile for the test segment split.
 The authenticated profile is linked to 4 [ Audience Manager UUIDs](https://marketing.adobe.com/resources/help/en_US/aam/ids-in-aam.html).
 When the visitor exhibits a conversion trait from one of the four UUIDs, does Audience Lab count this as one or four conversions?**

 In this case, Audience Lab only counts one conversion.
 In other cases, Audience Lab counts many conversions.
 This is just a test answer.